-Biographies of thousands of African Americans and extended narratives of African American activists, former slaves, performing artists, educators, writers, and more--the famous and the everyday person.
-From 1790-1950.
+Find biographies of thousands of African Americans and extended narratives of African American activists, former slaves, performing artists, educators, writers, and more from 1790-1950.

-Includes full-text of non-fiction published works of leading African Americans and access to interviews, journal articles, and other material of 20th century topics, including politics, religion, history and sports.
+Find full text of non-fiction published works of leading African Americans, interviews, journal articles, and other material of 20th century topics, including politics, religion, history, and sports.

-French-speaking literature covering the entire French speaking Sub-Saharan Africa ( twenty countries and more than hundred ethnic groups) from 1700 to 1960 including oral literature and periodicals, parish bulletins, school report books, etc.
+Find French-speaking literature including the entire French speaking Sub-Saharan Africa from 1700 to 1960, including oral literature and periodicals, parish bulletins, and school report books.

-Covers the experience of peoples of African descent throughout the Americas via in-depth essays accompanied by detailed timelines along with research articles, images, film clips.
+Explore the experience of peoples of African descent throughout the Americas via in-depth essays accompanied by detailed timelines, research articles, images, and film clips.